 Significant increase in plans especially at age 4 and 11.
-DBV case studies show a number of children with plans could have achieved their outcomes without a plan or in a mainstream school if in special ('non-ideal outcomes').
-The lack of MDT and gap in service offering are the main reasons for this.
+DBV case studies show a number of children with plans could have achieved their outcomes without a plan or in a mainstream school.

+• The lack of MDT and gap in service offering are the main reasons for this.
 The graduated approach is not currently embedded across the Local Area.
 There is a lack of confidence in SEN Support evidenced by the increase of EHC needs assessment referrals.
 We are working with schools and partners to redefine and promote the graduated response: showcasing practice; outreach support.

-• There is focus on family hubs to be part of a wider strategic approach to meet needs earlier, linking up with schools and education outreach services, as well as with social care.
+There is focus on family hubs to be part of a wider strategic approach to meet needs earlier, linking up with schools and education outreach services, as well as